ykl1993/cdn/intl.en-US/API Reference/Resource Monitoring Interface/DescribeDomainPathData.md

 # DescribeDomainPathData {#reference_cqp_j3n_vdb .reference}

-Obtain metric data of 5 minutes of CDN domain names path level, including traffic and times of accesses.
+Obtain the path-level monitoring data of acceleration domain name every 5 minutes, including traffic and times of accesses.

 **Note:** The domain name with bandwidth of more than 10G, or GC6 and GC7 client can apply by submitting ticket or consult service manager.